X2CommunityCore/X2WOTCCommunityHighlander/docs_src/docs/index.md

 }
 ```

-All generated listeners will be dumped into [CHL_Event_Compiletest.uc](https://github.com/X2CommunityCore/X2WOTCCommunityHighlander/blob/master/X2WOTCCommunityHighlander/Src/X2WOTCCommunityHighlander/Classes/CHL_Event_Compiletest.uc),
+All generated listeners will be dumped into `CHL_Event_Compiletest.uc`,
-which will be excluded from normal compilation and only kept in "compiletest" tasks.
+which will only be included in normal compilation in "compiletest" tasks.
 CI automatically determines the changes your PR would make to that
 file and posts a comment containing the diff for reviewers (and you).
 This comment will be updated whenever the PR is updated.

 If you provide a better example listener, you can simply opt out of the template with `` ```event,notemplate ``.